2 teenagers arrested in murder of 17-year-old in Homestead

-Police said Eddy Moore, 16, and Keyondric Daniels, 15, fatally wounded the victim just after 5 p.m.
+Police said Eddy Moore, 16, and Keyondric Daniels, 15, fatally wounded Jatavious Williams just after 5 p.m.
 Sunday in Blakey Park in the 600 block of Southwest 14th Avenue.

-Police said Williams was sitting on a park bench when the gunmen approached him and began firing.
+Police said Jatavious was sitting on a park bench when the teens approached him and began firing.

 The suspects then fled on foot, police said.